2002 La Plata tornado: Preliminary F5 rating

 Side view of an anchor-bolted house swept clean off its foundation, rated F2.

 The La Plata tornado was initially rated F5, but was downgraded during a later damage survey.
 For a brief period of time, this made it the easternmost F5 tornado in the United States.
 This preliminary F5 rating, partly due to damage from a brick building in downtown La Plata, was lowered to F4 after the damage assessment team determined the destruction was enhanced by flying debris from the nearby lumber yard.
 The damage to homes initially rated F5 were lowered when engineer Timothy Marshall surveyed and determined they were not properly anchored.
 This caused them to be swept off their foundations by lesser winds.
 While impressive, team members agreed that the tornado damage was not as intense as other F5-rated tornadoes such as 1990 Plainfield, 1991 Andover, 1997 Jarrell, and 1999 Bridge Creek-Moore.

 Many of the "slider homes" swept off their foundation were rated F1 to F3, with surveyors having to rely solely on the severity of the surrounding damage to determine ratings.
 This includes the toppled steel water tower in La Plata, which "was impressive, but occurred in an area of F1 damage".
 This event highlighted key limitations of the Fujita scale and is largely responsible for how tornadoes are surveyed today.

-Owing to its exceptionally rapid forward speed of nearly a mile per minute (96.5 km/h) in downtown La Plata, the tornado had less time to dwell over structures and buildings.
-The damage likely would have been more severe with a more typical forward speed, a phenomenon also observed during the 2021 Western Kentucky tornado.
+Rarity

 While violent tornadoes are already extraordinarily rare within the Mid-Atlantic, the exceptional duration and long path of this tornado is particularly remarkable for being so far outside the climatologically favored area.
-Despite this, this is not the deadliest tornado to have struck La Plata.
-On November 9, 1926, another F4 tornado killed 13 school children and 4 townspeople, while injuring some 65 others.
+Despite the rarity of such an event, this is not the deadliest tornado to have struck La Plata.
+On November 9, 1926, another F4 tornado carved a 24 mi path through Charles and Calvert Counties, killing 13 school children, 4 townspeople, and injuring some 35-65 others.